elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 ### Unexplored Territory

 This is only a cursory exploration of what such a system might look like.
-There are a bunch of things that I haven't given a bunch of thought to:
+There are a bunch of things that I haven't given much thought to:

 - Joins between data sources
 - Parameterized statements/jobs